Arom1a/notebooks/Lyrics/たぶん Tabun - Haven't.md

 Words like these pour right out

 Where complication hidin' got too hard to find
-It coulda been all around hot ehos
+It coulda been all around hot ethos
 Can't forget all you would see and end up walkin' just forgivin' on When the affection suddenly behold
 A risin' feelin' of cloudin' days in madness, now we've got